ProcessEight/mage-titans-uk-async-php-talk/PITCHME.md

 @ul

-- Using asynchronous programming libraries like ReactPHP, we can drastically cut down on the amount of memory our scripts consume
+- By writing our programs using event-driven programming patterns, we can drastically improve performance, whilst drastically reducing the amount of resources needed
-- Which also can massively improve performance
+- It's not a magic bullet though - some tasks are not suited to this approach
+- It depends entirely on what your use-case is

 @ulend